chef/monitoring-integration-automate/data-dog/README.md

 **Acceptance Criteria:**

-Data dog agent to be configured for
+Data dog agent to be configured for:

   Automate node

   Chef Infra Server

   Chef managed OpenSearch

   Chef managed Postgres

   Bastion node

 Data dog agent to be running on Automate, chef infra server nodes, OpenSearch, and Postgres nodes.

 Validation on Data Dog console for metrics getting received as per the tags added.

 Based on this agent configuration and installation setup and testing:

-Guided steps with all relevant configurations must be documented for Automate HA customer Inspired information must be added as part of the technical blog for customer understanding.
+Guided steps with all relevant configurations must be documented for Automate HA customer

+Inspired information must be added as part of the technical blog for customer understanding.

 Config types:

-Configuration steps can be found here as part of the standard data dog agent config repo: datadog-agent/cmd/agent at main · DataDog/datadog-agent Configuration YAML files need to be available 1st before running the agent.
+	Configuration steps can be found here as part of the standard data dog agent config repo:

+	datadog-agent/cmd/agent at main · DataDog/datadog-agent

+	Configuration YAML files need to be available 1st before running the agent.

 Type of configuration required for Automate HA setup, in order to ensure that all the components of AUtomate HA are sending the relevant metrics to data dog

 Config file (Final DD agent location)

 Details

 /etc/datadog-agent/conf.d/elastic.d/conf.yaml
 OpenSearch Metrics - agent config
 This config keep information regarding types on OpenSearch metrics which needs to be sent to data dog.

 /etc/datadog-agent/conf.d/postgres.d/conf.yaml
 Postgres Metrics - agent config
 This config keep information regarding types on Postgres metrics which needs to be sent to data dog.